albertiaedev/albertiaedev/README.md

 # Hey there... :wave:

-### You're visiting the web & mobile development portfolio of Alberto Hernández :star:
+### You're visiting the fullstack development portfolio of J.A.
+Hernández :star:

+### Here you may see my lifestyle as code :nerd_face:

  <br>